BBVA/apicheck/docs/tools/sensitive-json.md

 # APICheck Sensitive JSON

-This tool analyzes a Request / Response HTTP and try to find sensitive data.
+This tool analyzes a Request / Response object and tries to find sensitive data in both the request and the response.

 **Tool type**: action

 ## Tool description

-Some times APIs can return sensitive data in some entry-points.
-Sensitive data could be user information, some data of bossiness logic, internal IPs or os on.
+Some times APIs can return sensitive data for some entry-points.
+Sensitive data could be user information, some data of business logic, internal IPs or os on.

-Detect this data is complicated and depends of the bossiness application logic.
-So with `APICheck Sensitive JSON` you can configure a set of rules for analyzing the Request / Response of an application.
+Detect this data is a hard task as it depends of the business application logic.
+With `APICheck Sensitive JSON` you can configure a set of rules for analyzing the Request / Response object of an application.

-Rules is a simple `YAML` file that could be hosted in a remote place or in a local.
+Rules are provided in a simple `YAML` file that could be hosted in a remote place or in local filesystem.

 ## Quick start

 ## Using APICheck Package Manager

-Installing `APICheck Package Manager`:
+First install `APICheck Package Manager`:

 ```console
 $ pip install apicheck-package-manager